Staten Island: Politics

 Staten Island's politics differ considerably from the rest of New York City.
 While the other four boroughs tend to be strongly Democratic, Staten Island is considered the most conservative, and the only one where Republicans usually do well.
 Although in 2005 44.7% of the borough's registered voters were registered Democrats and 30.6% were registered Republicans, the Republican Party holds a majority of local public offices.
 Staten Island is the base of New York City's Republican Party in citywide elections.

 The main political divide in the borough is demarcated by the Staten Island Expressway; areas north of the Expressway tend to be more liberal while the south tends to be more conservative.
 Local party platforms center on affordable housing, education and law and order.
-Two out of Staten Island's three New York City Council members are Republicans, including conservative commentator Joe Borelli.
+Two out of Staten Island's three New York City Council members are Republicans.

 In national elections, Staten Island is a Republican-leaning county.
 Staten Island has voted for a Democratic presidential nominee only four times since 1940: in 1964, 1996, 2000, and 2012.
-In the 2004 presidential election, Republican George W. Bush received 56% of the vote in Staten Island, and Democrat John Kerry received 43%.
-By contrast, Kerry outpolled Bush in New York City's other four boroughs by a cumulative margin of 77% to 22%.
 In the 2008 presidential election, Republican John McCain won 52% of the vote in the borough to Democrat Barack Obama's 48%.
 In 2012, the borough flipped and was won by incumbent Democrat Barack Obama, who took 51% of the vote to Republican Mitt Romney's 48%.
 This made the borough one of the few parts of the country where Barack Obama gained as compared to 2008.
 The Democratic Party's gains on the island in the 2010s proved ephemeral.
 In 2016, Republican Donald Trump carried Staten Island by 15.1%, the largest margin of any presidential candidate since 1988.
-With 56.1% of the island-wide vote, Trump became the first ever presidential candidate to receive over 100,000 votes out of Staten Island.
-The borough stayed Republican on election day 2020, delivering 56.9%—a record of more than 123,000 votes—to reelect incumbent President Donald Trump.
-In both elections, Staten Island was the only borough where Trump managed even 30 percent of the vote.
+With 56.1% of the island-wide vote, Trump became the first-ever presidential candidate to receive over 100,000 votes out of Staten Island.
+The borough stayed Republican on election day 2020, delivering 56.9% and a record of more than 123,000 votes to President Donald Trump.
+His margin expanded significantly in 2024 when he got 63.9% of the vote.
+Kamala Harris became the first Democrat to not get at least 40% of the vote since Bill Clinton in 1992.
+In all three elections, Staten Island was the only borough where Trump got at least 40 percent of the vote.